MPI-Dortmund/cryolo/source/tutorials/tut04_refine.rst

 Tutorial 4: Pick particles using the general model refined for your data
 ========================================================================

-Since crYOLO 1.3 you can train a model for your data by fine-tuning the general model.
+With crYOLO you can train a model for your data by fine-tuning the general model.

 What does fine-tuning mean?